Hua-Zhou/MultiResponseVarianceComponentModels.jl/docs/src/examples.md

 ```

 # Special case: ``m = 2``
 When there are __two__ variance components, you can accelerate fitting by avoiding large matrix inversion per iteration.
-To illustrate this, you can first simulate data as we did previously but with larger ``n \cdot d`` and ``m = 2``.
+To illustrate this, you can first simulate data as done previously but with larger ``nd`` and ``m = 2``.
 ```@repl 1
 function simulate(n, d, p, m)
     X = rand(n, p)